 - Asks questions-Discuss what types of questions are appropriate

-Closings can be incredibly powerful with distance learning.
+Closings can be incredibly powerful with digital learning.
 Three great tools for closing are FlipGrid, Padlet, and Jamboard.
 It’s certainly not essential to use all three platforms.
 Sometimes less is more.

 Accountable talk is when the students talk and listen to each other using the correct terminology and vocabulary, as well as explain their math thinking and engage in math discussions.
 This is often very difficult for students, especially at the beginning of the year.